mobretreat/mobretreat-site/pages/rounds.md

 ---

 The retreat has 4 to 5 rounds.
-Each round includes 45 minutes of coding and time for a mini-retro.
+Each round includes 45 minutes of coding and a mini-retro.

 #1: Navigator leads strong as a commander.